Part 9: All the evidence-based advice we found on how to be more successful in any job

 1. Take time to reflect on your values and goals.
 We find it useful to set aside some time each year to identify our values, consider whether we’re living up to them, and work out what our top goals should be for the next year.
 We mentioned the idea of doing an annual life review above.
 By “values” here, we mean ultimately what you think a good life consists of.
 To get clearer about them, ask yourself why you’re pursuing your goals over and over again, until you can’t think of any deeper reasons.
 Or, imagine you were going to die in a year, and think about what you’d do in the remaining time.

 2. Learn about what else has been written about being a good person.
 People have thought about these questions for millennia, so don’t just try to work it out by self-reflection.
 In particular, it’s useful to know some basic moral philosophy.
 One of our most relevant articles is the definition of social impact, which tries to summarise a wide range of moral philosophy.
 If you want to get more into theoretical philosophy, try Being Good by Simon Blackburn, or for something more hardcore, Reasons and Persons by Derek Parfit.
-You might want to explore some major spiritual traditions (personally, my pick would be to learn about meditation and secular Buddhism, such as this course on Buddhism and Modern Psychology and Waking Up by Sam Harris).
+You might want to explore some major spiritual traditions (personally, my pick would be to learn about meditation and secular Buddhism, such as this course on Waking Up by Sam Harris).
 Actively challenge your views, and look for ways in which you might be wrong.

 3. Build character day by day.
 By this, we mean developing strengths like grit, self-control, courage, gratitude, kindness, helpfulness, curiosity, humility, prudence, justice, respect of important norms, honesty, integrity, and sincerity.
 These strengths are vital to having a fulfilling, successful life, as well as helping others.
 Moreover, weakness in character can easily flip your impact from positive to negative, whether you succumb to temptation to do something unethical to preserve your position, damage the reputation of your field, or make it harder to work together.
 This is why we see them as an important part of your career capital.
 Listen to our podcast with Tim LeBon for more on why character matters and how to build it.
 Also see this thread on the importance of character to the project of effective altruism, and see David Brooks’ book, The Road to Character.